 Observers noted that Clawson, instead of debating the merits of military intervention or its potential impact, narrowly focused on drumming up ways to force the United States to intervene.
-Quipped retired colonel and former intelligence officer Patrick Lang: "Isn't this kind of thing somehow a violation of federal law?"
+Retired colonel and former intelligence officer Patrick Lang quipped on Clawson's remarks: "Isn't this kind of thing somehow a violation of federal law?"

 Programs and Leadership